 Which to Choose?
 What then should be your choice?
 Non-commercial educational or commercial?
 If you are interested in owning a FM radio station, it doesn’t make much difference.
 You can be successful with either.
 The choice is more often determined by the type of the available channel.

 When you contact Sterling about owning a FM radio station, we help you make decisions concerning these many questions which must be considered.
 We will check the FCC table of assignments to see if an unused and already assigned channel could serve your purpose.
 If the answer is no, a computerized FM Frequency Search is necessary to determine whether there is any available channel which could be used.
-Please review our FM searches for more information.
+Please contact us for more information.